Head of the Federal Aviation Administration to resign, allowing Trump to pick his successor

 Whitaker took the helm of the FAA in October 2023 after the Senate, which is frequently divided along partisan lines, voted 98-0 to confirm his selection by President Joe Biden.
 The agency had been without a Senate-confirmed chief for nearly 19 months, and a previous Biden nominee withdrew in the face of Republican opposition.

-FAA administrators — long seen as a nonpartisan job — generally serve for five years.
-Whitaker's predecessor, Stephen Dickson, also stepped down before fulfilling his term.
+FAA administrators — who hold a job that has long been seen as nonpartisan — generally serve for five years, but that has not happened recently.
+Whitaker's predecessor, Stephen Dickson, also stepped down early before fulfilling his term.

 Whitaker had served as deputy FAA administrator during the Obama administration, and later as an executive for an air taxi company.